w3c/wot/proposals/policies/assertion-id.md

 ## Assertion IDs of WoT Specs

 Implementers typically implement multiple WoT specifications and they are encouraged to provide implementation input by asserting whether they implement an assertion or not.
-To do so, they need to associate the assertion id with the assertion text.
+To do so, they need to associate the assertion ID with the assertion text.
 At the same time, the specification editors need to manage the list of assertions (sorted by assertion ids) during the specification lifecycle.
-To make everyone's life easier, a specific way to manage assertion ids is specified in this document.
+To make everyone's life easier, a well-defined pattern for managing assertion IDs is specified in this document.

 - Specification name: Each assertion of the specs should be prefixed with the specification acronym or name.
   - Correct examples: `td-context-default-language`, `td-forms-response`, `arch-security-consideration-tls-1-2`